Lev Zadov: Agent of the OGPU

 In the Romanian capital of Bucharest, Zadov established a Makhnovist Foreign Centre, through which the insurgents aimed to prepare another anti-Bolshevik uprising in Ukraine.
 In 1924, Zadov was recruited by the Siguranța to infiltrate the Ukrainian Soviet state.
 He then crossed back over the Dniester and surrendered to the Joint State Political Directorate (OGPU), which granted him amnesty and recruited him into the Soviet intelligence service.
+From 1924 to 1925, he collaborated with the authorities in Kharkiv, participating in operations against emigrant organisations and Romanian intelligence.
 According to Jacob Gridin, a former Soviet intelligence agent, Zadov proved his fidelity to the OGPU by assassinating a French captain of the Deuxième Bureau and was even ordered by his superiors to assassinate Makhno himself.

 He then moved to Tiraspol and began to carry out subversive activities in Romania, using many of his contacts in the exiled Makhnovist movement.
 Zadov worked with the Foreign Centre to organise safe passage for any Makhnovists who wished to return from exile and receive amnesty from the Ukrainian Soviet government.
 He increasingly networked with other amnestied Makhnovists and reportedly established a Makhnovist cell in Odesa, with plans to establish insurgent detachments in the wider region.
 But following Makhno's death in 1934, the network began to fall apart and an inquiry was initiated by the NKVD.
 In August 1937, the Odesa Makhnovists were exposed as part of the Great Purge, revealing 90 active dissidents within the organisation.

-Zadov denied any wrongdoing and refused to inform on other members of the organisation.
-On 25 September 1938, he was executed in Kyiv by the NKVD and buried in Bykivnia.
+On 4 September 1937, Zadov was arrested on charges of establishing an insurgent Makhnovist cell, collaborating with foreign intelligence services, and smuggling.
+He denied any wrongdoing and refused to inform on other members of the organisation.
+On 25 September 1938, he was executed in Kyiv by the NKVD; his body was buried in Bykivnia.
 Zadov was formally rehabilitated by the Soviet government in 1990.